Logo Design Inspiration

 4 – Horror Films

 Here’s a film company that produces horror films.
-The name says so and leaves not much to misinterpretation.
+It says so and leaves not much to misinterpretation.
 The logo and word marks are white on black which makes for high contract.
-Above the company name is a film reel but it is positioned in such a way that the three holes in the reel form eyes and a mouth that resemble a spooky, horror movie face.
+Above Horror Films is a film reel but it is positioned in such a way that the three holes in the reel form eyes and a mouth that resemble a spooky, horror movie face.
 Without a doubt, the graphic designer behind this one totally nailed it.

 What Have We Learned Here?